 NRverse is using blockchain to decarbonise virtual worlds – and the future of the internet too

 What do blockchain, a party in the metaverse, and a virtual hat have to do with renewable energy?
-NRverse, a German venture purchasing Energy Attribute Certificates from Ecohz, believes that such an improbable mix could help them make the web synonymous with renewable energy.
+NRverse, a German venture purchasing Energy Attribute Certificates from Ecohz, believes that such an improbable mix could help them make the web synonymous with renewable electricity.

 What is the metaverse?